flatironinstitute/cryojax-ensemble-optimization/README.rst

 Installation
 ============
-To install, first clone this repository and switch to the branch develop
+To install, first clone this repository
 ::

     git clone git@github.com:DSilva27/cryo_MD.git
     cd cryo_MD
-    git checkout develop

 Then install using pip (use -e for editable mode)
 ::